0BananaBig0/from_gcc_to_cpp/docs/CPPPerface.md

    - There are many different STL implementations in C++; some are more efficient than the default STL, such as EASTL.
 Why hasn't the default STL been replaced with these more efficient alternatives?
+8. While theoretical algorithm complexity focuses on the number of operations (such as comparisons or arithmetic operations), it often overlooks practical considerations like memory operations, cache performance, and hardware constraints.
+These factors can significantly impact real-world performance, sometimes making an algorithm with a higher theoretical complexity faster in specific scenarios.

 ## Some Basic Concepts